hweeks/dcpm/cli/README.md

 ## warning

 This project is in a _very_ early alpha state.
 This stuff is liable to change at random.
 The docs site _should_ be up to date whenever a batch of changes comes out.

+# TODO

+1. consume exported types from other packages
+1. update as learned